Re: global numbers / letters -- best practice

 Previous by Author:

-Next by Author: Re: Text only documents
+Next by Author: Re: Current trends in Authoring Tools?

-Previous by Thread: RE: global numbers / letters -- best practice
+Previous by Thread: Re: global numbers / letters -- best practice